mrciolino/wiki-backup/timeline.md

 - Magical College of Porthy
 - Investigating the Magic College of Porthy.
 The party explores the magic college library.
 On a statue in the library is a magical iron halo.
 It is a religious artifact of the fire Goddess Pyrocinae.
 It has important historical and religious significance to the people of the city, and Spoops wants it.
 While the rest of the party is looking for books and Adalynn is searching for powerful ancient spells, Spoops quickly steals the Iron Halo and leaves.
 - [Siege of The Witch King's Castle](/Events/seige-of-the-witch-kings-castle)
-- The Witch King tells the party that he is simply playing thr role of the villian and doing what is necessary to gain power so that he can protect the world from the true threats it faces.
-He explains that the evil dragon Shiva The Destroyer is leading an army across the land and that if his bastion falls, it is only a matter of time before Hellaress and the other cities fall too.
-The party is still suspicious of The Witch King, but agree to help defend against Shiva's insasion.
-- The massive black dragon, Shiva The Destroyer is flying towards The Witch King's castle with an army.
-The party works with the Witch King to defend the castle from this invasion.
-Spoops raises a massive army of undead and positions his archers on a great gate which blocks the advance of Shiva's army.
-- The party puts up a great fight taking out Shiva's army with massive AOE spells and ranged shots from the undead army.
-However Shiva herself makes her way to the Witch King's castle on the volcano.
-The party engages Shiva alongside the Witch King, but in her final moments she falls into the volcano.
-The massive magical energies that are unleashed cause the volcano to erupt, the castle begins to sink into the magma.
-The party teleports away to escape the initial blast.
-- The party returns to the devastated landscape that was once the Witch King's castle.
-As it begins sinking into the lava, Bazz and Spoops return to the Forge of Pain within at the castle, and manage to haul the massive crystals that contain the souls of powerful smiths into the forge demiplane.
-They also retrieve the Armor, Weapons, and ring from the Witch King's corpse.
-- Death of the Witch King and Quest to give his ring to King Sunfenix.
 - The party returns to Hellaress to rest and report to King Sunfenix.
 - The party locate Princess Vilra Sunfenix in the Feywild where The Witch King had been keeping her.
 She was helping care for refugees who fled the Devastation creatures and did not want to leave until all Devastation creatures were wiped out.
 The party inform her that only two remain and in the meantime they will send Adalynn's simulacrum to protect the princess and refugees, and prepare them for extraction.
 Adalynn's simulacrum possesses a a bearded red headed man in their late thirties and stays among the refugees.
 - The party fights the Devastation Ice Phoenix.
 The party locates the devastation Ice Phoenix and battles it atop a mountain.
 However after seeing its powerful icey abilities forst hand, they retreat to do some preparation.
 Adalynn provides glyphs of warding to empower the party, while Bazzdows buys some potions and does some crafting.
 Once they are prepared. they return to face the beast.